javaplus/KubernetesDojo/labs/kube_config_maps.md

 ```
 Now when you hit http://localhost:5000 you should see all of the values listed that were stored in the ConfigMaps!

-Congratulations, you've succesfully extracted your config from your app!
+Congratulations, you've succesfully extracted your config from your app using multipel ConfigMaps!

 ## Resources